ros2/design/articles/ros2_dds_security.md

 This can be specified by setting the `ROS_SECURITY_DIRECTORY_OVERRIDE` environment variable to point to the directory containing the security files.
 Note that this setting takes precedence over `ROS_SECURITY_ROOT_DIRECTORY` with `--enclave`.

-Note the following two examples load from the same enclave path as demonstrated prior:
+Note that the following two examples load from the same enclave path as demonstrated prior:

 ``` shell
 export ROS_SECURITY_DIRECTORY_OVERRIDE="/home/bob/.ros/sros2_keystore/enclaves/front/camera"